tranyuan/Write-A-Data-Science-Blog-Post/README.md

 I am interested to how the salary is growing every year and what the salary difference is between male and female.

-1. The overall salary in 2017.
+1. What’s the overall salary looks like?
-2. The salary based on experience or gender.
+2. What’s the salary difference based on gender or experience?
-3. The salary based on experience and gender.
+3. What’s the salary difference between two genders based on experience?

 # Result